-The office team is made up of seven members of staff who bring their knowledge and skills to all aspects of the charity’s work.
+The office team is made up of nine members of staff who bring their knowledge and skills to all aspects of the charity’s work.

 Working as a team and covering seven days of the week their core focus is always to offer support and information as swiftly as possible and to disseminate booklets, newsletters and invitations to membership events.

 All members of the team work to raise awareness of the charity’s work and the needs of its membership both through the charity’s web-based and social media and at events, conferences and meetings within arenas for change.

 Fundraising experts work in partnership with the whole team to maximise the income needed to fund all areas of the charity’s work

 Managing the day-to-day workload and budgets of the organisation is the responsibility of the whole team, with overall responsibility for the charity lying with the Chief Executive in partnership with the Board of Trustees.

 Suzie has been involved with the work of Little Hearts Matter since its inception in 1994.
 With a background in congenital cardiac nursing, parent advocacy and support she moved from a career in the health service to work full time for the charity in 1999.